snabbco/snabb/README.md

 4. Kill your darlings.
 5. Start with slow code.
 Later, profile and optimize it.

+### Budget

+> *If I look back at my own life and try to pick out the parts that
+> were most creative, I can't help but notice that they occurred when
+> I was forced to work under the toughest constraints.* -- Donald Knuth

+Snabb Switch has adopted these limits:

+* 10,000 lines of source.
+* 1 MB executable size.
+* 1 second to compile snabbswitch.
+* 1 minute to compile with dependencies (LuaJIT, etc).
+* 0.1% of source lines wider than 80 columns.

 ### Rules

 Be conservative and follow the rules below when you are working on the